micmejia/bible-dump/AMPC/Genesis/Gen 24.md

-And if the woman should [^c]not be willing to go along after you, then you will be clear from this oath; only you must not take my son back there.
+And if the woman should not be willing to go along after you, then you will be clear from this oath; only you must not take my son back there.